Salix-OS/blog.salixos.org/content/post/spam-in-the-forums.md

 forum for similar posts.
 That was indeed a good way to identify them.
-Some of those bots are even more advanced, instead of searching through the forum to copy text for their posts, they search through the internet!
+Some of those bots are even more advanced, instead of searching through the forum to copy text for their posts, they search through the Internet!
 Most of the times they use similar forums as source, so the posts seem legitimate, but are harder to identify.
 In most cases, these posts received replies, from users that couldn't identify them as spammers.
 Sometimes the questions were awkward, like "How do I install